 So what is a seafaring adventurer to do?
 Stay at home, carry on working and living nearby to emergency services and wrapped up in cotton wool for the rest of our lives…? hmmm I don’t think so!

 Yes faithful blog readers, tonight’s topic of learning for my Ocean Yachtmaster course is all about medical matters…

 Step 1 – Stay healthy!

 Get regular health checks of all your bits & bobs.
-Andrew and I recently had our moles checked.
+I recently had my moles checked.
 Before you head off overseas, make sure you have your eyes tested, visit a dentist, get a full check up with your doctor and a record of your immunisations, blood type, a note of any health issues and a prescription for any ongoing medications you require.

 Did you know that you can load all your pertinent medical details and emergency contacts in to your mobile phone!
 Just click on the ‘health’ app on the iPhone, and then on the Medical ID button on the bottom right hand side – voila!
 This information can be accessed via the lock screen by selecting the ‘Emergency’ button on the bottom left hand side.
 Cool huh!?